-Hazard lights switch "△/OFF"
+Hazard switch "OFF/△"

-The hazard lights (simultaneous flashing of all turn signal lights) are used in case of an emergency, such as to warn other drivers when your vehicle is stopped where it might be a traffic hazard.
+Use this switch to turn on the hazard lights (simultaneous flashing of all turn signal lights).
+The hazard lights are used in case of an emergency or to warn other drivers when your vehicle is stopped where it might be a traffic hazard.